What is the Chino Grinder?

 What kind of bike will I need?

-Almost any type of bicycle can be ridden on gravel roads.
-You could definitely do it on a roadbike but the skinnier tires would be more prone to flats and the road bike calipers limit mud/debris clearance in case of wet weather (not likely in Arizona but something to consider).
+A gravel specific bike is your best choice.
 A Cyclocross bike would be a good choice, tough enough for the gravel and light for when you hit the pavement.
 A mountain bike would be the most comfortable but you will pay a price for the weight, especially on the 22 mile climb from the Verde River up to Williams.
-There are also bikes made specifically for gravel racing.

 What is the course like?

 The course is comprised of two county maintained roads.
 It is an out and back course 115 miles in length.
 The gravel section varies between smooth hardpack and some areas of washboard, there a number of wash crossings but generally speaking they do not slow you down.